Never lose your phone again! You can ask your Google Assistant to ring or call your phone.

 If you're the only person using your speaker or display, or you've already linked your Google Account and voice, skip this step.

 - At the top right, tap your account.

-Verify that the Google Account shown is the one linked to your Google Home or Google Nest device.
+- Verify that the Google Account shown is the one linked to your speaker or display.
 To switch accounts, tap another account or Add another account.

 - Make sure any devices you want to link your voice to are checked.